 Plata Latina Minerals Corporation ("Plata" or the "Company") was incorporated under the laws of British Columbia, Canada.
 Plata's registered and records office is at 1100 - 1111 Melville Street, Vancouver, British Columbia, Canada, V6E 3V6.
-On April 11, 2012, the Company's common shares commenced trading on the TSXVenture Exchange under the symbol "PLA".
-The consolidated financial statements as at December 31, 2021, consisted of Plata and its five wholly owned subsidiaries: Plaminco S.A. de C.V. ("Plaminco"), Minera Central Vaquerias S.A. de C.V. ("MCV"), Minera Exploradora del Centro S.A. de C.V. ("MEC"), Servicio PLMC ("Servicio") and Plata Latina US Ltd. ("Plata US"), which are collectively referred to as the "Company".
-Plaminco, MCV, MEC and Servicio are organized under the laws of Mexico and Plata US is organized under the laws of Colorado, U.S.
+On April 11, 2012, the Company's common shares commenced trading on the TSX Venture Exchange under the symbol "PLA".
+The consolidated financial statements as at December 31, 2023, included Plata and its two active wholly owned subsidiaries: Plaminco S.A. de C.V. ("Plaminco") and Plata Latina US Ltd. ("Plata US"), which are collectively referred to as the "Company".
+Plaminco is organized under the laws of Mexico and Plata US under the laws of Colorado, U.S.

 The Company and its subsidiaries were in the business of acquiring, exploring and evaluating mineral property assets, principally in Mexico.
 Through its wholly owned subsidiary, Plaminco, the Company held interests in four Mexican mineral properties - Naranjillo, Vaquerias, Palo Alto and La Joya.
-In February 2020, the Company sold the Naranjillo property to Fresnillo PLC ("Fresnillo") and retains a 3% net smelter return royalty ("Royalty") in Naranjillo.
-The Company is in the process of terminating the remaining three properties.
-Plata continues to consider a variety of longer-term strategic alternatives.
+In February 2020, the Company sold the Naranjillo property to Fresnillo and retains a 3% net smelter return royalty ("Royalty") in Naranjillo.
+In 2022, the Company's applications to terminate the mineral licenses held under Vaquerias and Palo Alto were processed and the licenses of these two properties were terminated.
+In fiscal 2022, the Company submitted paperwork to the Direccion General de Minas ("DGM") of Mexico to withdraw the termination of the La Joya license.
+In September 2023, the Company received confirmation from the DGM that the termination of the La Joya license had been revoked.

 These consolidated financial statements (the "Financial Statements") have been prepared on a going concern basis which assumes that the Company will be able to continue its operations and meet its obligations as they become due.
 Plata has incurred ongoing losses and will continue to incur further losses in the course of developing its business.
 Plata has not yet generated revenue from operations as it is in the exploration stage.
-As at December 31.
-2021, Plata had a deficit of \$11,793,894 (2020 - \$11,739,943) and working capital of \$359,968 (2020 - \$416,770).
+As at December 31, 2023, Plata had a deficit of \$11,937,038 (2022 - \$11,850,492) and working capital of \$285,454 (2022 - \$333,828).
+To continue its operations and develop its business plan, the Company may be required to raise additional equity financing.
+With recent years of continuing high inflation and increased interest rates, there is no assurance that such financing will be available with acceptable terms.
+These uncertainties may cast significant doubt on the Company's ability to continue as a going concern